-FGM in under-18s which they identify in the course of their professional work to the police.

-- 3.18.4.The academy takes these concerns seriously and staff will be made aware of the possible signs and indicators that may alert them to the possibility of FGM.
-Any indication that FGM is a risk, is imminent, or has already taken place will be dealt with under the child protection procedures outlined in this policy. - 3.18.5.The Designated Safeguarding Lead will make appropriate and timely referrals to Social Care if FGM is suspected.
+- 4.17.1 So called 'honour based' abuse (HBA) encompasses incidents which are committed to protect or defend the honour of the family and/or the community including breast ironing, female genital mutilation (FGM) and forced marriage. - 4.17.2 "FGM is a procedure where the female genital organs are injured or changed and there is no medical reason for this.
+It is frequently a very traumatic and violent act for the victim and can cause harm in many ways."
+(Multi-agency statutory guidance on female genital mutilation, April 2016). - 4.17.3 In accordance with the Female Genital Mutilation Act, it is a statutory duty for teachers in England and Wales to report 'known' cases of FGM in under-18s which they identify in the course of their professional work to the police. - 4.17.4 The academy takes these concerns seriously and staff will be made aware of the possible signs and indicators that may alert them to the possibility of FGM.
+Any indication that FGM is a risk, is imminent, or has already taken place will be dealt with under the child protection procedures outlined in this policy. - 4.17.5 The Designated Safeguarding Lead will make appropriate and timely referrals to Social Care if FGM is suspected.
 In these cases, parents will not be informed before seeking advice.
 The case will still be referred to Social Care even if it is against the pupil's wishes.

-3.19.
-Forced Marriage
+4.18 Forced Marriage